SURPRISE! YOU’RE ON PROBATION AND GOING TO JAIL (BUT WE CAN HELP)

 By James J. White, Directing Attorney at Smith & White, PLLC.

 It can be bad enough you did not realize you were on probation.
 But many cases do have a “stealth” probation.
 You do not have a probation officer, you do not need to do anything affirmative for the court, yet you are still on probation.
 You maybe did not know or totally forgot and then something unexpected happens.

-Say you got pulled over for that Reckless Driving or (another stealth charge I might add but that’s for another article) which are things most people think are tickets but are actually crimes.
+Say you got pulled over for that Reckless Driving or Driving with a Suspended License (another stealth charge I might add but that’s for another article) which are things most people think are tickets but are actually crimes.
 Or, maybe a little worse, you actually are arrested on a new crime allegation like the mandatory arrest law for domestic violence accusations.

 To make matters worse, many of those old cases are now imposing a “probable cause” finding basis for violation.
 What that means is that a Judge merely needs to find “probable cause” on the new allegation and you can go back to jail on the old case.
 Probable cause is just that if everything that were claimed is true would the accusation be an actual crime.
 There is No Showing, No Determination and No Fact-Finding that you actually committed the new offense.
 But you can go to jail anyway on the old case.